AnomalRoil/nosleep/README.md

 cargo run
 ```

+## On library requirements

+On linux you might need to install `libxdo-dev`, however this is a tool that's really meant for corporate Windows or MacOs computers, I am yet to encounter a corporate Linux computer where you cannot change the time it takes for your computer to go to sleep.

 # Disclaimer

 Any security professional will totally condemn any tentative to circumvent corporate security policies that might enforce early locking of your devices.